A Level English Literature is an incredible opportunity to delve into the world of reading, words and debate.

 The coursework module allows you to choose a pre-2000 text to compare with something more contemporary such as Cormac McCarthy’s The Road.
 Students have previously worked on investigations covering the presentation of religion, dystopian landscapes and the role of women; where you take the essay is up to you.

-It’s vital that you should enjoy reading if you would like to study English Literature; intellectual curiosity and a desire to see new perspectives are both desirable and sharpened during the course by your teachers, your reading and visiting speakers.
-Not surprisingly, English Literature is an excellent preparation for anybody whose university subject or future career will involve analytical skills and coherent writing.
+It is vital that you should enjoy reading if you would like to study English Literature; intellectual curiosity and a desire to see new perspectives are both desirable and sharpened during the course by your teachers, your reading and visiting speakers.
+Not surprisingly, English Literature is an excellent preparation for any student whose university subject or future career will involve analytical skills and coherent writing.